strokirus/beer-sales/DIARYNOTES.md

 - Create service
 - Fetch all

-Download database of product and classify with stock value and prices.
+Download database of productbased in BreweryDB (http://brewerydb.com/) and classify with stock value and prices.
 Clean database.
 Create server with filter options and access to database.
 Create fetchAll in Front-end app, more skeleton to understand what data we have.